SURFnet/honas/README.md

 ```

 Note: Honas state timestamps are handled in UTC.
 Take a possible time difference into
 account when installing the rotation scripts using cron.
+Furthermore, the scripts are
+fairly verbose in their output.
+This output is written to Syslog by default.

 ### The `honas-search` process                   {#honas_search}